jasonsjones/stack-lifo/README.md

   methods of the linked list that we need to contstruct the properties of a stack data structure.

+* The 'push' or 'pop' operations can be completed in O(1) time.

+* No additional overhead is required to 'resize' the data structure to add more elements to the stack.
+When elements are 'pushed' on the stack, the underlying linked list will adjust its size dynamically.

 *For specific examples and documentation, see the below sections*

 ### Motivation: